apacheignite/documentation/clustering/docker-deployment.md

     "0-0": "`IGNITE_URL`",
     "1-0": "`IGNITE_VERSION`",
     "2-0": "`IGNITE_SOURCE`",
+    "0-1": "URL to the Ignite distribuition.",
+    "1-1": "Ignite version.",
-    "0-1": "The url to Ignite distributive which will be run.", "1-1": "The version ignite which will be run on nodes.", "2-1": "The ignite edition which will be downloaded.
-This parameter ignored, if IGNITE_VERSION is set.", "0-2": "`N/A`",
+    "2-1": "Ignite edition which will be downloaded.
+This parameter is ignored, if IGNITE_VERSION is set.", "0-2": "`N/A`",
     "1-2": "`latest`",
     "2-2": "`COMMUNITY`",